Posted on Leave a comment

 If not treated, PCOS can increase the risk of other conditions like obesity, Metabolic Syndrome, insulin resistance, Type 2 diabetes, depression, infertility, and an accumulation of fatty tissue, particularly around the tummy area.

 PCOS belly fat accumulates as a result of insulin resistance and hormonal imbalance.
-It can be hard to shift, but it is worth tackling because this is the sort of fat that produces inflammatory chemicals which can make your PCOS symptoms even worse.
+It can be hard to shift, but it’s worth tackling, because this is the sort of fat that produces inflammatory chemicals which can make your PCOS symptoms even worse.

-I recommend you follow a 4-step approach to deal with PCOS belly fat;
+I recommend you follow a 6-step approach if you want to reduce PCOS belly fat:

 Encourage Good Bacteria to Grow in Your Tummy